Layer Shadows

 Operation Steps

-1. Create a new scene or open a scene, and load the target dataset into the scene.
+1. Create or open a scene, and load the target data into the scene window.

-2. The shadow effect requires activating the Sun Effect to display shadows.
-Before adjusting the shadow model, activate the sun effect via the Visible button in the Browse group of the Scene tab, and adjust the time with the Track button to dynamically adjust the shadow effect.
+2. The shadow effect requires activating the Sun Effect before it can be displayed.
+Before adjusting the shadow mode, activate the Sun Effect via the Visible button in the Browse group under the Scene tab, and adjust the time using the Track button to dynamically adjust the shadow effect.

-3. Adjust the shadow model of the layer as needed through any of the following methods.
+3. Adjust the shadow mode of the layer as needed using any of the following methods:

-• No Shadow: Selecting this option means not displaying the shadows of objects in the layer.
+• No Shadow: Selecting this option means no shadows of objects in the layer are displayed.

-• Display Shadows of Selected Objects: After selecting this option, it will display the shadows of selected objects in the layer.
+• Show Selected Object Shadows: Selecting this option displays the shadows of selected objects in the layer.

-• Display Shadows of All Objects: After selecting this option, it will display the shadows of all objects in the layer.
+• Show All Object Shadows: Selecting this option displays the shadows of all objects in the layer.